Play Ball! Comedian Amy Schumer Plays Not My Job

 POUNDSTONE: All right.

-SCHUMER: That's really hard.
-I'm guessing that these guys like to keep their women in their, quote-unquote, dugout.
+SCHUMER: Oh, that's really hard.
+I'm guessing that these guys like to keep their women in, like a, quote, unquote, "dugout."
 So let's go C, I think.

 SAGAL: You're going to go with C, the performance-enhancing drug known as the Vim and Vigor tonic?